MPHimperial/mphimperial.github.io/index.md

 Altman DG, Bland JM.
 (2005) Standard deviations and standard errors.
 331, 903 Bland JM, Altman DG.
 (1994) One- and two-sided tests of significance.
 309, 248.
 Altman DG, Bland JM.
 (1995) Absence of evidence is not evidence of absence.
 311, 485.

-•	There is an on-line statistics book developed by David Lane at Rice University, Houston: http://onlinestatbook.com/2/index.html (accessed 1 Aug 2021).
-Chapters I-XI and XIV are all relevant to this module (but note that this book does not cover regression).
-The site also contains various applets to demonstrate different statistical concepts, and self-test questions at the end of each chapter.

-•	Another good online statistics book is The Little Handbook of Statistical Practice by Gerard Dallal: http://www.jerrydallal.com/LHSP/LHSP.HTM (accessed 1 Aug 2021).

 •	The following website provides some good intuitive explanations of basic statistical concepts that will be covered in this module, plus lots of interactive learning tools http://www.seeingstatistics.com/ (accessed 1 Aug 2021).